Close

 Email: sales@marinestores.com.au

-Under the Environment Protection (Beverage Containers and Plastic Bags) Act 2011, an approval is required to operate as a Collection Depot in the NT.
+Under the Environment Protection (Beverage Containers and Plastic Bags) Act 2011, an approval is required to operate as a collection depot in the Territory.

-In deciding the application, the NT EPA will take into account the proposed location of the collection depot and must be satisfied that the depot will be accessible to the general public in its proposed location and open on a consistent and regular basis (section 24B)
+In deciding the application, the NT EPA will consider the proposed location of the collection depot and must be satisfied that the depot will be accessible to the general public in its proposed location and open on a consistent and regular basis (section 24B).

 Back to top